 I am neither physically nor vertically challenged.
 I am a disabled shortarse.
 Deal with it. :)

 The second factor is in some ways more pervasive and harmful in the long term than simply avoiding upsetting the likes of me.
 That is the disturbing habit of the entertainment industry, most notably but not always Hollywood, to change history for PC reasons.
-There is a willful blindness to the opportunity that presents itself to educate movie-goers and actually celebrate how far we have advanced as a race by pretending that what we now view as shameful acts of the past never happened.
+There is a wilful blindness to the opportunity that presents itself to educate movie-goers and actually celebrate how far we have advanced as a race by pretending that what we now view as shameful acts of the past never happened.
 This does an immense disservice to all those social pioneers who strove to change society for the better, sometimes over decades if not centuries.

 In the film remake it appears that Peter Jackson in concert with Stephen Fry have decided to bow to the weight of political correctness and rename Gibson's dog 'Digger'.
 While this is only one letter away from the historical reality - a D rather than an N - it completely wipes out, in a single stroke, the 70 years of social progress we have made and denies us the opportunity to give ourselves a well-deserved pat on the back for leaving such derogatory terms in our past.
 I would plead with both gentlemen not to allow this to happen, but to use your production to educate the public, not to scrub the entire lesson from history.
 Celebrate our achievements as a race, don't deny the problem ever existed.